cubic-js/cubic/README.md

 <br>

-Blitz.js is a Node.js framework which allows you to build all application logic in components.
+Blitz.js is a Node.js framework which allows you to build all application logic inside components.
 The framework automatically exposes your components to a RESTful HTTP & Websocket API and takes care of authorization, rate limits and more independently. **TL;DR** - Blitz lets you focus exclusively on your app's code.

 <br>